PRINCETON UNIVERSITY JSI

 The goal of the program is to prepare students from diverse backgrounds — including underrepresented racial and ethnic minorities and students from families with lower socio-economic status — for graduate study and careers in public policy.
 We believe that by encouraging a diverse cadre of leaders to consider careers in public service, we will strengthen the leadership capacity of government and nonprofit organizations throughout the world.

 The PPIA Junior Summer Institute is a program structured to introduce or strengthen skills in economics, statistics, policy analysis, writing, and public speaking.
-At the end of the program, students present a comprehensive final report on a current policy issue that that draws on the skills acquired in their coursework, policy analysis and writing.
+At the end of the program, students present a comprehensive final report on a current policy issue that draws on the skills acquired in their coursework, policy analysis and writing.

 Competitive applicants will have completed at least one course in college-level economics, mathematics, or statistics; or AP/IB calculus, economics, or statistics and have junior or senior standing in an accredited U.S. college after completing the summer institute.